 The optimum operation of an airborne maritime surveillance system is more demanding than ever - requiring enhanced mission management capabilities:

-- multiple sensors / subsystems need to be operated at once,
+- multiple sensors / subsystems need to be operated in parallel,

 - data and information are visualized / analysed / downlinked,

-- the mission planning is made / updated / shared,
+- the mission planning is done / updated / shared,

 - and documentation, reporting and tasking, storage and archiving